Create new column based on values from other columns in Pandas

 Conclusion

-In conclusion, both the apply function in Pandas and the vectorize function in NumPy provide powerful tools for performing operations on data.
+function in NumPy provide powerful tools for performing operations on data.
 However, they have some key differences that make them more suitable for different types of tasks.

-apply is a flexible and versatile function that can be used for applying any custom function to a DataFrame or Series, making it a great choice for more complex data manipulation tasks.
-On the other hand, vectorize is more specialized and optimized for performing element-wise operations on arrays.
-This makes it a faster and more efficient choice for performing simple mathematical operations on large arrays of data.
+is a flexible and versatile function that can be used for applying any custom function to a DataFrame or Series, making it a great choice for more complex data manipulation tasks.
+On the other hand, vectorize

-Overall, the choice between apply and vectorize will depend on the specific task at hand and the type of data being used.
+will depend on the specific task at hand and the type of data being used.
 By understanding the strengths and limitations of each function, you can select the best tool for the job and ensure that your data manipulation tasks are completed accurately and efficiently.